get started

 Kris @ Big Fish

-Kris is a software developer at Big Fish - we turn revolutionary ideas into reality through custom software design and development.
+Kris is a software developer at Big Fish - we create custom apps that solve your biggest business challenges.
 Kris has over 20 years of professional software development experience.
-Here at Big Fish, he builds native Android and cross platform applications.
+Here at Big Fish, he builds native Android and cross platform applications as well as backend APIs.
 In his downtime, Kris is an avid cyclist and enjoys visiting wineries with his wife.

 ready to begin?